 - (4) Sport fishing.
-We allow sport fishing on the refuge subject to the following conditions: - (i) We open Owens Station Crossing for catch-and-release fishing only. - (ii) We allow fishing from 1⁄2 hour before legal sunrise to 1⁄2 hour after legal sunset. - (iii) We prohibit the taking of amphibians and reptiles (see § 27.21 of this chapter).
+We allow sport fishing on designated areas of the refuge subject to the following conditions: - (i) We allow fishing from legal sunrise to legal sunset. - (ii) We prohibit the taking of any turtle, frog, leech, minnow, crayfish, and mussel (clam) species by any method on the refuge (see §27.21 of this chapter). - (iii) You must remove all boats, ice fishing structures, devices, and personal property from the refuge each day (see §27.93 of this chapter).